peterskogsberg/fe-test-template/README.md

 In `date-utils.ts`, a function is provided to return the name of the current day in English.
 This may help to process the data from the API response.

-If you choose to code in TypeScript, you can refer to `types.ts` for a simplified schema representation of the API's response type.
+If you choose to code in TypeScript, or just as schema help, you can refer to `types.ts` for a simplified schema representation of the API's response type.

 ## Expected result

-Import your React component from `App.tsx` and make sure it renders to clearly indicate whether the store is currently open or closed.
+Import your React component from `App.tsx` and make sure it renders to indicate whether the store is currently open or closed.

 ### Example